 WiscAr Infrastructure

-In addition, a rock crushing room is located in the basement of Weeks Hall, and the Cameron Electron Microprobe Laboratory that has a scanning electron microscope used extensively by WiscAr staff and students is on the third floor.
+In addition, a rock crushing room is located in the basement of Weeks Hall, and the Cameron Electron Microprobe Laboratory that has a scanning electron microscope that is used extensively by WiscAr staff and students is on the third floor.